Rudy Giuliani: Attempts to get Ukraine to carry out investigations

-On October 18, The New York Times reported that weeks earlier, before his associates Parnas and Fruman were indicted, Giuliani met with officials with the criminal and fraud divisions of the Justice Department regarding what Giuliani characterized as a "very, very sensitive" foreign bribery case involving a client of his.
-The Times did not name whom the case involved, but shortly after publication of the story Giuliani told a reporter it was not Firtash.
-Two days later, the Justice Department said its officials would not have met with Giuliani had they known his associates were under investigation by the SDNY.
+On October 18, The New York Times reported that weeks earlier, before his associates Parnas and Fruman were indicted, Giuliani met with officials with the criminal and fraud divisions of the Justice Department regarding what Giuliani characterized as a "very sensitive" foreign bribery case involving a client of his.
+The Times did not name whom the case involved, but after publication of the story Giuliani told a reporter it was not Firtash.
+The Justice Department said its officials would not have met with Giuliani had they known his associates were under investigation by the U.S. attorney for the Southern District of New York.

-On December 3, 2019, the House Intelligence Committee's report included phone records acquired via subpoenas, including numerous phone calls made by Giuliani between April and August 2019.
-Calls involved Giuliani in contact with Kurt Volker, Republican representative and House Intelligence Committee ranking member Devin Nunes, Lev Parnas, numbers associated with the Office of Management and Budget and the White House switchboard, and an unidentified White House official whose phone number is referenced as "-1".
-Chairman Adam Schiff of the House Intelligence Committee announced after the report's release that his committee was investigating whether "-1" referred to President Trump, citing grand jury evidence from the trial of convicted Trump-associate Roger Stone in which the phone number "-1" was shown to have referred to Trump.
-Writing for The Washington Post, analyst Philip Bump reasoned that Giuliani's calls with "-1" are 'likely' calls with Trump citing that Giuliani speaks longer with "-1" than any other person, "-1" always calls Giuliani, and generally after Giuliani calls the White House switchboard, and timing of some of President Trump's actions shortly after Giuliani's calls with "-1" ended.
+On December 3, 2019, the House Intelligence Committee's report included phone records, including calls made by Giuliani between April and August 2019.
+Calls involved Giuliani in contact with Kurt Volker, Republican representative and House Intelligence Committee ranking member Devin Nunes, Parnas, the White House switchboard, and an unidentified White House official whose phone number is referenced as "-1".
+Chairman Adam Schiff of the committee announced after the report's release that the committee was investigating whether "-1" referred to President Trump, citing grand jury evidence from the trial of Trump-associate Roger Stone in which phone number "-1" referred to Trump.
+Analyst Philip Bump reasoned that Giuliani's calls with "-1" are 'likely' calls with Trump citing that Giuliani spoke longer with "-1" than anyone else, "-1" always calls Giuliani, and generally after Giuliani calls the White House switchboard, and timing of Trump actions after Giuliani's calls with "-1" ended.